Gradle integration¶

 1) Apply the plugin¶

-2) Configure the extension¶
+2) Configure generation¶

 openApiTestGenerator {